Clinical Research Coordinator Associate

 of responsibility.
 Employees may also perform other duties as

-- Bachelor's degree in a health/medical science or other related
+- Master's degree in public health or related field.

 EDUCATION & EXPERIENCE (REQUIRED):

 - Two-year college degree and two years related work experience

 or a Bachelor's degree in a related field or an equivalent

 - Proficiency with Microsoft Office.

 - Working toward certification(s) to perform basic patient

 measurements and tests, such as phlebotomy and EKG.